meilisearch/documentation/learn/advanced/asynchronous_operations.md

 #### Combine filters

 You can combine the above mentioned filters to get tasks meeting specific requirements.
 Use the ampersand character (`&`) to combine filters, equivalent to a logical `AND`.
-Use the comma character (`,`) to add multiple filter values for a single field.
+Use the comma character (`,`) to add multiple filter values for a single field, equivalent to a logical `OR`.

 The following code sample will return all `documentAdditionOrUpdate` and `documentDeletion` type tasks with `processing` status in the `movies` index: